 My 10 Favorite Hostess Gifts

-Giving a party, of any type, requires a great deal of work.
+Giving a party requires a great deal of work.
 If you have been fortunate enough to be included in a festive soiree, it is nice to arrive with a gift for the hostess.
 The typical present will cost between $15-$30, but there are less expensive things you can find at the local discount store.
 I love the challenge of putting together a nice basket of goodies for pennies on the dollar.
 When trying to figure out what you should bring, keep in mind what type of party you are attending.
 Is it a formal dinner?
 A backyard BBQ?
 Also, know the likes and dislikes of your hostess.
 If she is allergic to flowers, you probably will not arrive with a bouquet in hand.
-If the party is being given in your honor, then you should probably err on the side of something a little nicer.

 I like to give items that can be consumed in some fashion (and this does not just mean oral consumption).
 This way I have not taken up precious space in her home with something she might or might not enjoy.
 Here is a list of some of my favorite hostess gifts.